 You can report online extremist and terrorist material on the Home Office website.

 - articles, images, speeches or videos that promote terrorism or encourage violence

 - content encouraging people to commit acts of terrorism

 - websites made by terrorist or extremist organisations

 Prevent in the community

 Safeguarding is the primary objective of the Prevent Duty in Somerset.
-If you have any concerns that an someone in your community is vulnerable or susceptible to radicalisation by extremists, please contact the Police Prevent Referral team by phone: 01179 455 536 or email: email@example.com
+If you have any concerns that someone in your community is vulnerable or susceptible to radicalisation by extremists, please contact the Police Prevent Referral team on 01179 455 536 or email email@example.com

-To help the people in your community, early intervention through Prevent and Channel as a safeguarding strategy is the most effective, and this will support that individual fully from radicalisation.
+To help the people in your community, early intervention through Prevent and Channel as a safeguarding strategy is the most effective, and this will support that person fully from radicalisation.